jtablesaw/tablesaw/docs/gettingstarted.md

 # Getting started with Tablesaw

 Java is a great language, but it wasn't designed for data analysis.
 Tablesaw makes it easy to do data analysis in Java, but to accomplish that, we did things a little differently than you might expect.
-After we get you up and running, we tell you everything you need to know to use Tablesaw happily and productively.
+After you're up and running, we'll tell you what you need to know to use Tablesaw happily and productively.

 ## Setup